 The challenge of somehow transcending this purely price-driven marketing strategy was one which Moneycorp, an operator of bureau de change, had been considering for some time.
 Can we meaningfully differentiate in a largely commoditised environment?
 Or are we better to lead a ‘race to the bottom’ and compete on price as is the traditional approach?

 Answers to these questions were required urgently.
 Moneycorp had ambitious plans to grow its business and competitive pressures were increasing with alternative channels such as online bureaux and ATMs steadily gaining presence.

 Circle does things differently.
-It challenges conventional wisdom, questions common perceptions.
-And its work in the bureau de change market is a startling case in point.
+They challenge conventional wisdom and question common perceptions.
+And their work in the bureau de change market is a startling case in point.
 The market is predominantly price driven, right?
 Well, no actually.

 Circle began with the premise that there’s not one ‘type’ of customer but several.
 It’s a segmented marketplace.
 The behaviours, needs and motivations of one group will differ from another.
 So yes, price will probably be the key behavioural driver for one segment.
 But for others, different things will matter.
 ‘Rational’ things like convenience and also ‘emotional’ things like brand associations.

 To explore this hypothesis Circle conducted several focus groups, interviewed 800 business and leisure travellers, and applied a variety of statistical analyses.
 But this was far more than just a numbers game.
 To get to the heart of what really matters, the line of questioning adopted sought to delve deep into the thought processes taking place when a buyer chooses to buy currency via one method and not another.